 BUT, ah!
 The sun was too warm.
-The dying man licked his parch ed lips with his tongue.
+The dying man licked his parched lips with his tongue.
 The drought of death was in his throat.
-His of death was in his throat meeting was thick with it.
-His venture on fire now.
+His tongue was thick with it.
+His veins were on fire now.
 The fever of death was upon him-eating him and he thought that it was the sun.
 His brain grew dizzy.
-Then he smiled thought that it wishrain grew dizzy, again.
-His heaft tu His head turned sideways the pillow
+Then he smiled again.
+His head turned sideways on the pillow.